 Make sure you indicate that the extra money to go towards principle; otherwise your lender could consider it as an early payment for the next month or so, and won’t apply it to your principal balance.

-Your Thoughts on Your Tax Returns
+Your Thoughts on Your Tax Refund P

 How about you?
 If you’re getting a tax return, how are you using it?